 Eigenvalue Problems

 In this equation, A is a square matrix (often a very large one), x is an unknown vector, and lambda is an unknown real or complex number.
 Many physical problems lead to equations like this.
-Usually the numbers lambda that satisfy the equation are significant to the dynamic behavior of the physical system, i.e., the behavior as time goes on.
+Usually, the numbers lambda that satisfies the equation are significant to the dynamic behavior of the physical system, i.e., the behavior as time goes on.

 Ax=λx